- calm, quiet, tranquil.

 - A relaxed, carefree attitude associated with the Indian state of Goa.

-Susegad is no longer as common an experience in this little waterfront state as it used to be.
+Susegad is no longer a common experience in this little waterfront state as it used to be.
 Most parts of this charming East-meets-West parcel of land and its sea are overrun with tourists and the subsequent fodder – loud thumping music from shacks, long queues outside the ramparts of forts, bustling throngs of beach-goers, streets chockablock with boutiques…. the list seems endless.

 Don’t get me wrong – there is absolutely nothing wrong in staying up all night and partying by the beach, and reveling in the sun with one’s social crew.
 Lord knows we’ve all done it!
 I guess, to me, those experiences no longer fit into what I hope to achieve from my travels.